vanniktech/gradle-code-quality-tools-plugin/README.md

 Here I'll give a bit more information about how each of the tools will be applied.
 If there's a Gradle task that this plugin will generate it will also be hooked up into the `check` Gradle task.
 This means that when you execute `check` all of the rools will be running for you.

-### ErrorProne
+### Error Prone

-It'll apply the [ErrorProne Gradle Plugin](https://github.com/tbroyer/gradle-errorprone-plugin) which will run together with `assemble`.
+It'll apply the [Error Prone Gradle Plugin](https://github.com/tbroyer/gradle-errorprone-plugin) which will run together with `assemble`.
 There's no report generated for this but you'll get compile warnings & errors.

 ### Findbugs